Authentic, local experience on a bushland campus.

 A few miles south of the city is Australia’s largest seaboard lake, Lake Macquarie, scene of many national and international sailing events.
 Less than an hour’s drive north is the impressive harbor of Port Stephens, a popular center for big-game fishing, sailing, surfing, and windsurfing.
 To the west are the internationally famous wineries of the Hunter Valley, many of them more than a century old.
 And to the south are the beautiful beaches of the Central Coast.
 The oceanic climate of the region offers warm summers and mild winters.
 It’s no wonder Newcastle is a popular destination for study abroad students.

-Live La Vida Local
+Live The Local Life